 (2) Shifting Waitaki River flows back to the original seasonal discharge regime

+This is not a planned and funded mitigation as such, but would arise in any case from the market operation of pumped storage at Onslow.
 Like all the major rivers with headwaters in the Southern Alps, the natural flow regime of the Waitaki River is for high flows in spring and summer and low flows in winter when much of the mountain precipitation accumulates as snow.
 Lakes Tekapo and Pukaki are presently managed for hydro power by holding back high spring and summer inflows in anticipation of the lower winter inflows and increased winter power demand.
 That is, Waitaki River flows have been increased in winter and decreased in summer.
-As noted in Section 3, commercial Onslow operation would purchase power for pumping when wholesale electricity prices are low, leading to summer water releases from Lakes Tekapo and Pukaki.
-This shift back to higher summer flows to some degree re-creates the former Waitaki River natural seasonal flow environment.
+Commercial Onslow operation would purchase power for pumping when wholesale electricity prices are low, leading to summer water releases from Lakes Tekapo and Pukaki.
+This shift back to higher summer flows to some degree re-creates the former Waitaki River natural seasonal flow regime.

 Using Lake Hawea and other South Island scenic lakes for seasonal hydro storage has had significant environmental impacts.
 The original lake shoreline environments had evolved and stabilised over thousands of years following the retreat of the glaciers.
 Raising the lakes for hydro storage creates enhanced local erosion from wave action on the soft glacial tills along the line of the new water levels that had never been part of a lake shoreline system.
 In addition, the imposed seasonal cycles on the new shorelines are greatly in excess of the small natural variations in the original lakes.

 Lake Hawea is the only lake in the Clutha catchment that is used for hydro power storage operations, enabling some degree of control of water flows to Contact Energy’s Clyde and Roxburgh power stations.
-The lake was raised in 1959 from its original 328 metres above sea level, with the highest water levels now extending to 346 metres.
+The other natural lakes in the catchment, Wanaka and Wakatipu, are uncontrolled.
+Lake Hawea was raised in 1959 from its original 328 metres above sea level, with the highest water levels now extending to 346 metres.
 Seasonal water level fluctuations of 8 metres are presently permitted, compared to the original natural variations that were about 1 metre and of short duration.
 The present seasonal water level fluctuations have reduced the lake’s aquatic plant diversity compared to nearby Lake Wanaka.
 Also, periods of high lake levels concurrent with wind waves have created eroding banks near parts of the Hawea township and elsewhere.
 Lake Hawea remains beautiful but there are some who can still recall how it used to be.

 The Onslow pumped storage scheme is a large and many-faceted project.
 It is perhaps natural that some should react with initial trepidation and caution.
 Solution of the New Zealand dry year problem is now recognised as essential, but it could happen that the NZ Battery review decides on some other course of action.
 However, if Onslow proceeds then there need not be economic losers in the process, with many different gains to be made in different aspects at both national and regional levels.